SelectSystemsInternational/up-bank-api-sdk/README.md

 ## Usage

-Download this Repository which is currently built using .Netcore 3.1 and build in Visual Stuio
+Download this Repository which is currently built using .Netcore 3.1 in Visual Studio

 ## Supported modules